AIAnkitDas/CResPIE-ViT/README.md

 # CResPIE-ViT: A Compact Vision Transformer-based Framework for COVID-19 Lesion Segmentation and Severity Analysis

 ## Article Under Review with IEEE TRANSACTIONS ON RADIATION AND PLASMA MEDICAL SCIENCES (TRPMS) (IF=3.5).
-## Original code will be available post publication.
+## Original code will be available post peer-review decision.

 The ubiquitous impact of the highly contagious Coronavirus Disease (COVID-19) extended beyond human mortality